LuisGoCity/aider/plan_to_test.md

 ## Warnings
 - Make sure each test covers all edge cases of each function.
 - Follow the coding style of the file you're editing.

+## Implementation Notes
+- Added comprehensive tests for `cmd_code_from_plan` that verify:
+  - Error handling for missing files and invalid inputs
+  - Proper handling of plan files with different step counts
+  - Correct interaction with other commands and functions

+- Enhanced tests for `completions_raw_code_from_plan` that verify:
+  - Path completion functionality with empty input
+  - Path completion with partial input matching multiple files
+  - Handling of quoted paths in the command
+  - Integration with the PathCompleter class